-In order to be considered for graduate entry as a Trainee Paramedic with the Ambulance Service of New South Wales applicants need to complete a tertiary degree in Pre-Hospital Care, commonly referred to as the Bachelor in Paramedic Science.
-In some cases, those in their final year of studying this degree can apply.
+In order to be considered for graduate entry as a Trainee Paramedic with the New South Wales Ambulance Service, applicants need to complete a tertiary degree in Pre-Hospital Care, commonly referred to as the Bachelor of Paramedic Science.

 Successful Trainee Paramedic applicants participate in a one-year mentored program that leads to recognition as a Registered Paramedic with the Ambulance Service of NSW.

-To be eligible to work as an Ambulance Paramedic with ASNSW, you definitely need a Bachelor of Paramedic Science.
+To be eligible to work as an Ambulance Paramedic with NSWA, you definitely need a Bachelor of Paramedic Science.
 This is the new requirement for all newly-qualified paramedics and will soon become a national initiative.
-There are still many paramedics who have been working with ASNSW that only hold a Diploma, yet their many years of service and experience makes them invaluable employees.
+There are still many paramedics who have been working with NSWAS that only hold a Diploma, yet their many years of service and experience makes them invaluable employees.

-Gaining a degree can be financially challenging for some, although with the government HECS loan system, it is quite achievable, although there is a hefty 20% loan fee applied to the cost of the degree.
-Despite this, the Bachelor qualification will open up many opportunities in the Ambulance Service of New South Wales.
+Gaining a degree can be financially challenging for some, although with the government Higher Education Contribution Scheme (HECS), it is quite achievable, although there is a hefty 20% loan fee applied to the cost of the degree.
+Despite this, the Bachelor degree will open up many opportunities to work for New South Wales Ambulance Service.

 Typically, the Bachelor takes around 3 years to complete.
 We have mentioned a few universities previously, although you can find more information on which universities offer the paramedic degree here.